oddy-boop/Edusync-git/src/supabase/policies.md

 CREATE POLICY "Enable read access for all users" ON storage.objects FOR SELECT USING (true);

-CREATE POLICY "Allow all authenticated users to upload to assignment-files" ON storage.objects FOR INSERT WITH CHECK (bucket_id = 'assignment-files' AND (select auth.role()) = 'authenticated');
+CREATE POLICY "Allow authenticated users to manage assignment-files" ON storage.objects FOR INSERT WITH CHECK (bucket_id = 'assignment-files' AND (select auth.role()) = 'authenticated');

-CREATE POLICY "Allow teachers to manage their own files" ON storage.objects FOR UPDATE USING (bucket_id = 'assignment-files' AND owner_id = (select auth.uid()));
+CREATE POLICY "Allow teachers to manage their own files in assignment-files" ON storage.objects FOR UPDATE USING (bucket_id = 'assignment-files' AND owner = (select auth.uid()));

-CREATE POLICY "Allow admins to manage all school assets" ON storage.objects FOR ALL USING (bucket_id = 'school-assets' AND (select public.get_my_role()) = 'admin');
+CREATE POLICY "Allow admins to manage school-assets" ON storage.objects FOR ALL USING (bucket_id = 'school-assets' AND (select public.get_my_role()) = 'admin');

 -- ========================== END OF SCRIPT ==========================